BitOMC/BitOMC/docs/src/inscriptions/metadata.md

 CBOR is a complex spec with many different data types, and multiple ways of representing the same data.
 Exotic data types, such as tags, floats, and bignums, and encoding such as indefinite values, may fail to display correctly or at all.
-Contributions to `ord` to remedy this are welcome.
+Contributions to `bitomc` to remedy this are welcome.

 Example
 -------